 Description The preferred biopsy technique for excision of melanocytic lesions suspected of being melanoma is a narrow complete excision biopsy, with 2-mm margins, that encompasses the entire lesion and is of sufficient depth to avoid transection at the base.
 All tissue specimens are sent for formalin-fixed paraffin-embedded histopathology.
-Rationale Histopathological diagnosis requires evaluation of the architecture and cytology of the entire lesion. evaluation of the architecture and cytology may not be achievable using the following procedures: partial biopsies of atypical lesions may miss a small focus of melanoma. partial biopsies with a punch device are at risk of sampling error. shave biopsies prevent accurate measurement of a Breslow thickness.
-This may affect future management decisions regarding width of wide local excisions and suitability for SNB. wide initial excisions, or complex wound closures should not occur because the use of flaps or significant undermining disrupt the lymphatics thereby reducing the accuracy of SNB and may compromise future reconstruction. a greater than 2-mm margin on the initial excisional specimen will increase the difficulty of the closure after further wide local excision and may complicate assessment of adequacy of margins as a radial measure from the scar Swetter et al 2019.
+Rationale Histopathological diagnosis requires evaluation of the architecture and cytology of the entire lesion.evaluation of the architecture and cytology may not be achievable using the following procedures: • partial biopsies of atypical lesions may miss a small focus of melanoma. • partial biopsies with a punch device are at risk of sampling error. shave biopsies prevent accurate measurement of a Breslow thickness.
+This may affect future management decisions regarding width of wide local excisions and suitability for SNB. • wide initial excisions, or complex wound closures should not occur because the use of flaps or significant undermining disrupt the lymphatics thereby reducing the accuracy of SNB and may compromise future reconstruction. • a greater than 2-mm margin on the initial excisional specimen will increase the difficulty of the closure after further wide local excision and may complicate assessment of adequacy of margins as a radial measure from the scar (Swetter et al 2019).
 Good practice points 3.2.1 Suspicious lesions should be excised within 2 weeks of being identified.
 Alternatively, if the patient is referred to a melanoma specialist for excision, this should be actioned as soon as the biopsy result is available.
 3.2.2 The clinical request form accompanying specimens submitted for biopsy is important for the accurate diagnosis of skin lesions.
 It should include a history, the specimen site, the type of biopsy and clinical/dermatoscopic description of the lesion.
 Where possible, especially for borderline lesions, clinical and dermatoscopic images, and/or an annotated diagram highlighting specific areas of concern within the lesion, are included.
-3.2.3 A synoptic melanoma report such as those developed by the Royal College of Pathologists of Australasia RCPA or the College of American Pathologists CAP is strongly recommended for routine use refer Appendix 2.2 and 2.3 for the RCPA and CAP form .
-3.2.4 Partial/incomplete sampling incisional biopsy is acceptable in select clinical circumstances, such as facial or acral location, very large lesion or low clinical suspicion or uncertainty of diagnosis.
+3.2.3 A synoptic melanoma report (such as those developed by the Royal College of Pathologists of Australasia (RCPA) or the College of American Pathologists (CAP) is strongly recommended for routine use (refer Appendix 2.2 and 2.3 for the RCPA and CAP form).
+3.2.4 Partial/incomplete sampling (incisional biopsy) is acceptable in select clinical circumstances, such as facial or acral location, very large lesion or low clinical suspicion or uncertainty of diagnosis.
 3.2.5 When an incisional biopsy, rather than an excisional biopsy, is taken, this must be highlighted on the pathology form and a request for longitudinal sectioning should be made.

 Good practice points (continued) 3.2.6 Narrow-margin excisional biopsy may be performed if an initial partial biopsy is inadequate for diagnosis or microstaging, but it should not generally be performed if the initial specimen meets the criteria for consideration of SLNB.
 3.2.7 Excisional biopsies must be performed considering the need for future wide local excision.
-These should follow lines of least tension Langer's lines in the standing neutral position.
+Excision biopsies on the extremities should be longitudinally orientated following the direction of lymphatic flow.
+In most cases, this will also facilitate the closure should a wide local excision be subsequently required.
 3.2.8 The use of skin flaps and grafts to close diagnostic excisional biopsy defects should be avoided.
-3.2.9 Practitioners should record the number needed to excise query melanoma to melanoma ratio severe atypia/MIS/melanoma .
+3.2.9 Practitioners should record the number needed to excise (query melanoma) to melanoma ratio (severe atypia/MIS/melanoma).
 3.2.10 Use of 'derm dotting' by applying coloured nail varnish via a toothpick or a fine brush on the areas showing dermatoscopically concerning features can help pathologists make more accurate diagnoses.